bbui57/bbui57/README.md

 Hello!
 My name is Brian, I aim to direct my work towards integrating AI/ML into biological and molecular datasets in order to further developments in understanding human biology and disease.

-- I am currently enrolled in a postbacc program intending to receive my Master's Degree in Software Engineering by the end of 2027.
+- I am working towards my Master's Degree in Software Engineering.
-- I am currently working on self-developing my knowledge in cybersecurity and receiving my CompTIA Security+ certification in the near future.
-- I have years of experience in healthcare and customer satisfaction from my undergraduate studies and recent field of work.
+- I have years of experience in healthcare and customer service from my undergraduate studies and recent field of work.

 > 💡 I am currently seeking hands-on opportunities to develop and apply my skills mainly in the AI/ML field, but also in general software engineering and cybersecurity.
 > [Connect with me on LinkedIn!][1]